aws-samples/eks-workshop/content/beginner/150_spotworkers/spotnodegroups.md

 ---
 title: "Add EC2 Workers - Spot"
-date: 2018-08-07T11:05:19-07:00
+date: 2021-03-08T10:00:00-08:00
 weight: 10
 draft: false
 ---
 We have our EKS Cluster and nodes already, but we need some Spot Instances configured to run the workload.
 We will be creating managed nodegroup to utilize Spot Instances.
-We also need a Node Labeling strategy to identify which instances are Spot and which are on-demand so that we can make more intelligent scheduling decisions.
+We also need a Node Labeling strategy to identify which instances are Spot and which are On-Demand so that we can make more intelligent scheduling decisions.
 We will use `eksctl` to launch new worker nodes that will connect to the EKS cluster.

-But first, we will add a new label to the OnDemand worker nodes
+But first, we will add a new label to the On-Demand nodes

 ```bash
 kubectl label nodes --all 'lifecycle=OnDemand'